Arsenic and Old Lace (film): Background

 The play Arsenic and Old Lace was written by Joseph Kesselring, son of German immigrants and a former professor at Bethel College, a pacifist Mennonite college.
 It was written in the anti-war atmosphere of the late 1930s.
-Capra scholar Matthew C. Gunter argues that the deep theme of both the play and film is America's difficulty in coming to grips with both the positive and negative consequences of the liberty it professes to uphold, and which the Brewsters demand.
+Capra scholar Matthew C. Gunter argues that the deep theme of both the play and film is the United States' difficulty in coming to grips with both the positive and negative consequences of the liberty it professes to uphold, and which the Brewsters demand.
 Although their house is the nicest in the street, there are 12 bodies in the basement.
-That inconsistency is a metaphor for America's struggle to reconcile the violence of much of its past with the pervasive myths about its role as a beacon of freedom.
+That inconsistency is a metaphor for the country's struggle to reconcile the violence of much of its past with the pervasive myths about its role as a beacon of freedom.

-To recreate the country home that was central to the plot of George Washington Slept Here (1942), the house in Arsenic and Old Lace, which was actually shot in 1941 for a later theatrical release, was used.
-To ensure it looked the part of a dilapidated home, Warner Bros. crews knocked out bannisters, rafters and floors on the set.
+The set used for the Brewster home in Arsenic and Old Lace was reused in the 1942 film George Washington Slept Here.
+To ensure it looked the part of a dilapidated farmhouse in the latter film, Warner Bros. crews knocked out bannisters, rafters and floors on the set.